InnerSourceCommons/InnerSourcePatterns/patterns/1-initial/modular-code.md

 * Modular code helps Agile: For the same functionality, you'll need to change more bits, but the modularity helps to materialize sooner (earlier and more reliable validations) and to prioritize the most relevant bits (separate value from waste).
 * Modular efforts increase autonomy and accountability for Engineers, which can raise satisfaction and quality.
 * Modular code makes the pathway to InnerSource and open source smoother.
+* Modular code gets used more often, and that diverse set of users often leads to higher quality code.

 ## Known Instances

-Elements of the resolution have been proven by various companies.
+Elements of the resolution have been proven by various companies such as
+- GitHub

 ## Status